KonradHoeffner/tempoguide/index.md

 It’s great against all kinds of blue cantrip decks, whether it’s combo, control or tempo.

 ### Nihil Spellbomb
 Great T1 nonsense protection in the current meta.
-Even if you see them as something else online, everyone seems to play reanimator now.
+Even if you see them as something else online, everyone seems to play Reanimator now.
 Doesn't stop LED -> Echo.
 Prevents Murktide, shrinks DRC to block it or kill it with Bowmasters.